Ecwid/ecwid-api-docs/includes/_sso.md

 Field | Type | Description
 ------| ---- | -----------
 **appClientId** | string | Your application's **client_id** value.
 Example: `my-cool-app` **userId** | string | Any string identifying the user in the 3rd-party authentication system.
 Examples: `72551`, `johnsmith87`.
-The combination of appId and userId identifies the customer profile in Ecwid connected with your site.
+The combination of appClientId and userId identifies the customer profile in Ecwid connected with your site.
 **profile** | *Profile* | User information.
-If a customer with the given combination of `appId` and `userId` already associated with some customer in your Ecwid store, the profile on file will be merged with the provided fields.
+If a customer with the given combination of `appClientId` and `userId` already associated with some customer in your Ecwid store, the profile on file will be merged with the provided fields.
 Exception is the customer address book (`shippingAddresses`), which is only filled once when profile is created in Ecwid.

 #### Profile
 Field | Type  | Description